2022 Iowa Hawkeyes football team

 The 2022 Iowa Hawkeyes football team represented the University of Iowa as member of the West Division of the Big Ten Conference during the 2022 NCAA Division I FBS football season.
 Led by 24th-year head coach Kirk Ferentz, the Hawkeyes played home games at Kinnick Stadium in Iowa City, Iowa.

 Floundering after a 3–4 start, the Hawkeyes won four straight games to position themselves for a return trip to the Big Ten Championship game and repeat as Big Ten West champions.
 A disappointing season finale at home against Nebraska spoiled those plans, but Iowa capped the 2022 season with a dominating 21–0 win over Kentucky in the Music City Bowl – avenging their bowl loss from the previous season.
 The Hawkeyes finished with a record of 8–5 (5–4 B1G).

 Senior linebacker Jack Campbell was named Nagurski–Woodson Defensive Player of the Year, a Unanimous First-team All-American, and the 2022 Butkus Award winner as the nation's top linebacker.

-Previous season

-The 2021 Hawkeyes team finished the season 10–4, 7–2 in Big Ten play to win the West Division.
-The Hawkeyes were ranked as high as #2 after starting the season 6–0.
-They were beaten soundly by Michigan, 42–3, in the Big Ten Championship Game.
-Iowa received an invitation to the Citrus Bowl where they were defeated by Kentucky, 20–17.

-Several Hawkeyes entered the NFL after the 2021 season, including center Tyler Linderbaum, the 2021 Rimington Trophy winner and first round pick in the 2022 NFL Draft.
-First team all-Big Ten safety Dane Belton also entered the Draft early and was selected in the fourth round by the New York Giants.
-Running back Tyler Goodson entered the NFL after his junior season and signed as an undrafted free agent with the Green Bay Packers.
+He later became the 13th Iowa player of the Ferentz era taken in the first round of the NFL Draft.
+Third-year defensive lineman Lukas Van Ness was selected five picks prior to Campbell, marking the second time in five years two Hawkeyes were selected in the first 20 picks of the NFL draft (2019).